pegesund/heysql/README.md

 	- Adds methods by compiling in runtime (very nice language feature!)
 	- Uses the standard test-system.
 To run the tests in the test-package you must set up the database propery on your local computer.

-If you are intrested in the magnificent smalltalk language, you can read more about my experience writing the library here: placeholder.
+If you are intrested in the magnificent smalltalk language, you can read more about my experience writing the library here: https://ramblings.work/posts/2019-02-10-heysql.html.

 ### Connecting